VictorLieu/GroceryCo-Kiosk/README.md

 # Design
 This checkout system was designed to be run by a driver class (Program.cs).
-The driver executes each step of the checkout process in the following order: scan items, do price calculations, print receipt to console.
-The functionality of this checkout system has been split into three services: ScanningService, PriceCalculationService, and the ReceiptService.
+The driver executes each step of the checkout process in the following order: scan items, perform price calculations, print receipt to console.
+Since there are three main functionalities, the checkout system has been split into three services: ScanningService, PriceCalculationService, and the ReceiptService.

 ### Scanning (ScanningService)
-A simple text file named "cart.txt" is read from, which represents the users cart (this is essentially the scanning phase).
+The ScanningService reads in data from a text file which is supposed to represent a cart holding items that will be checked out.
+The text file is assumed to be named "cart.txt", and is stored under /data.
+An example of the contents of cart.txt can be seen below:
 ```
 Apple
 Banana